ohjelmointi2/sql-databases/README.md

 ## SQLite

-SQLite-tietokanta on paikallinen muisti- tai tiedostopohjainen tietokanta, joka ei vaadi erillistä palvelinta, vaan se voidaan "sulauttaa" osaksi omaa sovellustamme:
+SQLite-tietokanta on paikallinen muisti- tai tiedostopohjainen tietokanta, joka ei vaadi erillistä palvelinta, vaan se voidaan "sulauttaa" (embed) osaksi omaa sovellustamme:

 > *"In contrast to many other database management systems, SQLite is not a client–server database engine.
 Rather, it is embedded into the end program."*
 >